Currently reading: The best electric SUVs - driven and ranked

 Tesla’s extremely minimalist interior and exterior style isn’t for everyone, and nor is the rather prescriptive driving experience, but there’s no arguing with the Model Y’s fundamental qualities: it’s extremely spacious for its size, good value and quick and can be engaging to drive.

-The closely related Model 3 has recently been updated to boost its efficiency even further and improve the comfort and interior ambiance, and those upgrades will eventually make their way to the Model Y as well.
+The closely related Model 3 has recently been updated to boost its efficiency even further and improve the comfort and interior ambience, and those upgrades will eventually make their way to the Model Y as well.

 SUVs fun to drive?
 EVs fun to drive?
 You better believe it.
 Hyundai made car enthusiasts take notice when its first petrol-powered hot hatchbacks, the Hyundai i20 N and Hyundai i30 N turned out to be excellent right out of the gate.
 It seems intent on carrying that driver’s car cred into the electric era with the hot version of the Hyundai Ioniq 5.